RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 voice_0052.wav|nˈəʊ nˈəʊ ʃˈeə mˌiː ðə sˈiːkɹɪts kˈʌm ˈɒn|0
 ```
 90% of the files go to train_list, and the other 10% go to val_list - also, it changes all of your texts to phonemes, which is highly recommended for training.
+> [!Note]
-- Note: you Can train on plain english text, but your TTS model will likely be limited to pronunciation for words spoken in your dataset, which kind of defeats the purpose.
+> You Can train on plain english text, but your TTS model will likely be limited to pronunciation for words spoken in your dataset, which kind of defeats the purpose.
+If you do train on plain text, you would need to update `tts.py` to _not_ phonemize the text input before processing it.

 You'll also want to make sure your 24kHz wav files are copied to a folder called `wavs` inside your `StyleTTS2\Data` folder

 ### Prep your Config

-inside the `StyleTTS2\Configs` folder, there's a config.yml file.
+Inside the `StyleTTS2\Configs` folder, there's a config.yml file.
 You should open this with something like Notepad++ or if you're using an IDE, just open it in that.
 Understanding/Modifying this config file is going to be important for running training.
 Here are some important config settings to know:
 - **log_dir**: The folder where checkpoints and logs will be saved during training.